pohara60/cross_number/Design.md

 Unusual puzzles:
 - Clue numbers also have an expression
 - Clue value has decimals
-- Clue value is fraction with numberatro and denominator
+- Clue value is fraction with numerator and denominator
 - Variables take two values for Across and Down clues